entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 248. Gardiner BJ (1985) Actinopterygian fish from the Dinantian of Foulden, Berwickshire, Scotland.
 Trans R Soc Edinburgh Earth Sci 76:61-66.

-249. Lebedev O (1996) Fish assemblages in the Tournaisian-Viséan environments of the East European Platform.
+249. Lebedev O (1996) Fish assemblages in the Tournaisian-Visean environments of the East European Platform.
 Geol Soc Spec Publ 107:387-415.

 250. Gardiner BG (1969) New palaeoniscoid fish from the Witteberg series of South Africa.
 Zool J Linn Soc 48:423-452.